crispinprojects/speakingcalendar/README.md

 * Click on the new event button in the header bar or press Ctrl+n to invoke the "New Event" window
 * Enter the event summary (e.g. birthday)
-* Enter description
+* Enter the description
 * Enter the location
 * Enter the start date by setting the day, month and year values
 * Enter start and end times (or tick the all day check box)
 * Events are sorted by start time when displayed
-* Check the "Is Yearly" check box if the event repeats every year (e.g. birthdays)
+* Check the "Is Yearly" check box if the event repeats every year (e.g. birthdays and anniversaries)

 A screenshot of the new event dialog is shown below.